yellowsnow/grails-koans/README.md

 # grails-koans

-Grails plugin for test driven learning
+This is a _future_ grails plugin for test driven learning inspired by [The excellent groovy-koans project](/nadavc/groovykoans)

+Project status: README-WARE